+Pricing your products or services, your pricing strategy is one of the most important components of your marketing strategy.
 Price is a versatile element of the marketing mix, yet selecting a price strategy gets a fraction of the attention needed.
 Often, marketing departments are removed from the price setting process, which sometimes means that critical factors are not researched before a price is set.
-It can mean the focus is purely on financial objectives and result in an underestimation of the market’s willingness to buy at any given price point.
+It can mean the focus is purely on a cost-plus approach and result in an underestimation of the market’s willingness to buy at any given price point.

 Luxury products, or products with unique qualities, use a high price.
 This approach is appropriate where a substantial competitive advantage exists and the marketer is safe in the knowledge that they can charge a relatively high price.
 However, luxury brands such as Burberry and Armani are faced with the challenge of delivering a luxury customer experience online.